 Two things are required for ADS-B Out capability: an approved position source—generally a Wide Area Augmentation System (WAAS)-approved GPS receiver—and an ADS-B transceiver.
-An existing, approved panel-mount GPS may qualify as your position source (among the most popular are the Garmin GNS 430W and GNS 530W).
+An existing, approved panel-mount GPS may qualify as your ADS-B position source, including:

 However, if you’re one of the many aircraft owners who do not have an approved GPS WAAS navigator in your panel—you do not have to purchase one.
 Many ADS-B transceivers are available with optional, built-in WAAS GPS receivers.